 We purchase raw materials and component parts from several sources.
 Although we have no long-term supply contracts, management believes we have good relationships with our primary suppliers.
-In recent years prices have fluctuated significantly and supply chain challenges have been severe.
-Prior to these challenges, we have generally experienced no significant interferences in obtaining adequate supplies of raw materials and component parts to meet the requirements of our production schedules, and found the materials used in the production of our products were available at competitive prices from an adequate number of alternative suppliers.
-However, supply chain challenges continue and the loss of a single supplier could have a material adverse effect on our business.
+In recent years prices have fluctuated significantly, and supply chain challenges have been severe.
+Prior to these challenges, we have generally experienced no significant interferences in obtaining adequate supplies of raw materials and component parts to meet the requirements of our production schedules, and found the materials used in the production of our products to be available at competitive prices from an adequate number of alternative suppliers.
+Future supply chain challenges or disruptions could occur that again put our business at risk.